www.safeaircraft.com

 If AFTV is installed on a PC with both CAFTA and Microsoft Access® installed, then importing CAFTA files into AFTV should be as simple as using the AFTV menu “Convert/Import a CAFTA model...
 (Ctrl+I)”.

-However, this part of AFTV is quite dependent of your CAFTA and Microsoft Access® installation and has been tested only with Windows® XP, CAFTA 5.2 / 5.3, and Microsoft Access® 2003.
+However, this part of AFTV is quite dependent of your CAFTA and Microsoft Access® installation and has been tested only with one installation of CAFTA 5.2 and Microsoft Access® 2003.
 So, it may not properly work with some other configuration.
 To facilitate user customization, the CAFTA converter “AFTVconverter.exe” has been separated from the rest of the code and its source is provided.

 If you are unable to make the “Convert/Import a CAFTA model...
 (Ctrl+I)” menu work, then you have two options: